sailing-yacht-research-foundation/tracker-scraper/README.md

 # Running locally
 1. Run `npm install`.
 2. Initialize git submodule by running `git submodule init` and `git submodule update`.
-3. Copy the tracker-schema config file in `tracker-index/tracker-schema/.env.sample` to `tracker-index/tracker-schema/.env`.
-4. Set the correct database credentials and other environment variables.
+3. Set the correct database credentials and other environment variables.
-5. Copy the tracker-index config file in `tracker-index/.env.sample` to `tracker-index/.env`.
+4. Copy the tracker-index config file in `tracker-index/.env.sample` to `tracker-index/.env`.
-6. Set the correct s3 bucket credentials and other environment variables
+5. Set the correct s3 bucket credentials and other environment variables
-7. Run the script.
+6. Run the script.
 Example `node scrapers/bluewater_scraper.js`

 # Deploying in AWS ECR
 Prerequsisite installations in deploying